vonrussel/bootstrap-alerts/README.md

 Meteor Package for [Bootstrap Alerts](http://getbootstrap.com/components/#alerts)

+Example here: http://bootstrap-alerts-example.meteor.com/ Sources of example here: ```examples/bootstrap-alerts-example```.

-Bootstrap 3.0 contains 4 types of builtin alerts: success, info, warning, danger
+Bootstrap 3.0 contains 4 types of builtin alerts: success, info, warning, danger.

 You can easelly add such sort of notifications to your [Meteor](https://meteor.com) project by using this package.